The Story

 • 😡

-Embarassingly, those clips among others were played hundreds of thousands of times to the 42,000 people that downloaded the app.
+Yes, that was my voice.
+Embarrassingly, those clips among others were played millions of times to the 42,000 people that downloaded the app.

-In 2018, I shut down Focus to focus (har har 🙊) on Moment.
-It just never quite caught on.
-My suspicion is that most people — myself included — didn’t see their own screen time while driving as an issue.
+In 2018, I shut down Focus to focus (har har 🙊) on Moment, which had grown to millions of customers tracking their overall screen time habits.
+Focus just never quite caught on.
+My suspicion is that most people — myself included — unfortunately didn’t see their own screen time while driving as a problem.
 “I’m a good multitasker, I don’t need an app to fix this habit.”
-The one market this worked well for was parents of teenage drivers.
+However, the one market where this app succeeded was parents of teenage drivers.
 It was a great way for parents to keep their kids accountable and a little safer on the road.

 My Role

-I worked on Focus by myself and wore many hats.
+I worked on Focus by myself and ran all aspects of its operations.
 I handled the system administration, backend development in Ruby on Rails, frontend design, and iOS coding in Objective-C/Swift.
-I handled all of the business side and customer service as well.
-I was even the voice actor 🙈
+I handled all of the business side and customer service, and I was even the voice actor. 🙈

 What I’m Most Proud Of

-I’m most proud of the invisible user interface of Focus.
+The invisible interface.
 Once you installed Focus, you never needed to tap into the app again.
-The app would work automatically and entirely from the background, even given the technical constraints of iOS.
+The app would work automatically and entirely from the background, even given the strict technical constraints of iOS.

 If you were a passenger, Focus wouldn’t know that right away and would lightly scold you for using your phone.
-You could just shake your phone a couple times to mark yourself as “not driving.”
-Even that action require you to open the app and didn’t need a button!
+But, a simple shake of your phone would mark yourself as “not driving.”
+Even that action didn’t require you to open the app and didn’t need any UI at all!

-I thought the invisible UI was quite handy for an app designed to lower your screen time while driving.
-It was difficult to build, but it was the perfect interface experience for an app that’s meant to be only used while you’re driving.
+To me, the invisible UI was quite handy for an app designed to lower your screen time while driving.
+It was difficult to build, but it was the perfect interface experience for an app that’s meant to be used while you’re driving.